 • Maine Coon – 4.5 to 11 kg

-*Note that these are just suggested “ideal weight ranges”; they are only starting points.
-Your veterinarian still needs to assess your furbaby’s specific body condition.
+*Note that these cat breed weight comparisons are just suggested “ideal weight ranges”; they are only starting points.
+Your Veterinarian still needs to assess your furry feline friend’s specific body condition.

 Rather than concentrating on achieving a specific number, it’s best to focus on their body condition assessment score.
-It looks at overall fat content versus muscle mass, which is more closely related to cats’ health and well being.
+It examines the overall fat content versus muscle mass, which is more closely related to cats’ health and well-being.
 The specific number will matter more in tracking their progress in cases where they are in a weight loss/gain program.

 How To Keep A Healthy and Ideal Cat Weight